-Chapter 3 started by explaining how the OsmocomBB framework was used to build the ICDS as well as how to configure and use the system.
+Chapter 3 started by explaining how the OsmocomBB framework was used to build the ICDS.
+It concluded with a summary of how to configure and use the system.
 The two main sources of information, the BCCH and the PCH were introduced along with the different parameters that the ICDS bases its findings on.
-An outline of how this finding is reached is illustrated in Figure 5.1.
-At first a sweep scan is conducted or an old project is loaded to supply the ICDS with base information of the surrounding base stations.
-During the scan or after the data has been loaded the ICDS evaluates different rules on the data either with or without consulting databases with local information depending on configuration and whether it is available or not.
-The results show that some IMSI catcher configurations can be uncovered by these rules which check basic configuration data obtained from System Information messages.
-In addition to this data broadcasted on the BCCH reception levels and LACs are also monitored over time to unveil attacks in which existing base stations are replaced by IMSI catchers.
-This leaves IMSI catchers that have a consistent configuration and blend well in their surroundings concerning the reception levels as well as do not actively try to make mobile phones contact them by broadcasting a new LAC.
-To handle this case the ICDS can monitor the PCH of the base station in question to gather Paging Messages and Immediate Assignments.
-Since an IMSI catcher is not part of the providers network no paging messages will be forwarded to the connected subscribers.
-These findings have been confirmed with the experiments in Chapter 4 where different attack scenarios have been tested.
-In cases where the ICDS was not able to uncover the IMSI catcher by rule evaluation the PCH scan yielded the desired result.
+An outline of how a finding is reached is illustrated in Figure 5.1.
+At first a sweep scan is conducted or an old project is loaded to supply the ICDS with information about surrounding base stations.
+During the scan or after the data has been loaded, the ICDS evaluates different rules on the data.
+This can be done with or without consulting databases containing local information.
+The results show that some IMSI catcher configurations can be uncovered by these rules which check basic configuration data obtained from System Information Messages.
+In addition to this data broadcasted on the BCCH, reception levels and LACs are also monitored over time to unveil attacks in which existing base stations are replaced by IMSI catchers.
+This leaves IMSI catchers that have a consistent configuration and blend well in their surroundings concerning the reception levels.
+They are also broadcasting the same LAC as the replaced base station, even if this means it could take a long time until the MS announces itself.
+To handle this case, the ICDS can monitor the PCH of the base station in question to gather Paging Messages and Immediate Assignments.
+Since an IMSI catcher is not part of the provider's network, no Paging Messages will be forwarded to the connected subscribers.
+These findings have been confirmed with the experiments performed in Chapter 4 where different attack scenarios have been tested.
+In cases where the ICDS was not able to uncover the IMSI catcher by rule evaluation, the PCH scan vielded the desired result.
+It should be kept in mind that the evaluation has been done against a prototype IMSI catcher since data from a real IMSI catcher is not available.
+However, the results provided in this thesis are based more on general procedures, the GSM protocol itself and not tailored to the specific system.
+Therefore they should be applicable to any IMSI catcher that uses the attacks outlined here.